apify/crawlee/README.md

 ## Support

-If you find any bug or issue with Apify SDK, please [submit an issue on GitHub](https://github.com/apifytech/apify-js/issues).
+If you find any bug or issue with the Apify SDK, please [submit an issue on GitHub](https://github.com/apifytech/apify-js/issues).
 For questions, you can ask on [Stack Overflow](https://stackoverflow.com/questions/tagged/apify) or contact support@apify.com

 ## Contributing

-Your code contributions are welcome and you'll praised to the eternity!
+Your code contributions are welcome and you'll be praised to eternity!
 If you have any ideas for improvements, either submit an issue or create a pull request.

 </div>